Ricardomol/pazdera.github.io/_posts/2015-06-07-5-useful-gmail-filters-for-github-users.md

 Trying to keep up with several projects on GitHub?
 You're probably no stranger to receiving many notifications.
 Issues were opened, comments posted and pull requests merged.
-Some require action, some things you should know about and others are probably just noise.
+Some require action from you, some things you should know about and others are probably just noise.
 Here are a few Gmail filters I use to get through my notifications quicker.

 GitHub has its own [notification centre](https://github.com/notifications "GitHub's notification centre") that allows filtering per-project as well as